 - Chemicals: Hair dyeing and perming affect the hair above the scalp (4).
 Hair dyes contain chemicals that change the cuticle structure and may cause a receding hairline.

-- Pregnancy: The hormonal shifts, stress, health issues, and nutrient deficiencies during pregnancy may lead to a condition called teflogen effluvium.
-In this condition, the hair strands stop growing and go into the resting phase and fall out (5).
+- Pregnancy: The hormonal shifts, stress, health issues, and nutrient deficiencies during pregnancy may lead to a condition called telogen effluvium.
+In this condition, the growth phase (anagen) abruptly ends, and the hair is forced to enter the falling phase (telogen) and go into the resting phase and fall out (5).

-- Weight Loss: Weight loss can affect hair growth and lead to hair loss at the hairlines.
+- Weight Loss: Weight loss can affect hair growth and lead to hair loss both diffuse and at the hairlines.